aayla-secura/tes-0MQ/README.md

-This interface counts number of coincidences over a configurable number of ticks, matching them against all of its subscription patterns (see below for the format of a pattern).
+This interface counts number of coincidences over a configurable number of ticks, matching them against all of its subscription patterns (see [Subscription pattern](#subscription-pattern) for the format of a pattern).
 For each subscription it publishes multi-frame messages with a picture "s2888888" as follows:

 1. **Pattern**